The Legend of Sleepy Hollow: Background

-The story was the longest one published as part of The Sketch Book of Geoffrey Crayon, Gent. (commonly referred to as The Sketch Book), issued as a serial by Irving, using the pseudonym "Geoffrey Crayon", throughout 1819 and 1820.
+The story was the longest one published as part of The Sketch Book of Geoffrey Crayon, Gent. (commonly referred to as The Sketch Book), issued as a serial by Irving throughout 1819 and 1820 under the pseudonym "Geoffrey Crayon".
 Irving wrote The Sketch Book during a tour of Europe, and parts of the tale may also be traced to European origins.
 Headless horsemen were staples of northern Europe storytelling, featured in German, Irish (e.g., Dullahan), Scandinavian (e.g., the Wild Hunt), and British legends, and included in Robert Burns's Scots poem "Tam o' Shanter" (1790) and Gottfried August Bürger's Der Wilde Jäger (1778), translated as The Wild Huntsman (1796).

-Usually viewed as omens of ill fortune for those who chose to disregard their apparitions, these specters found their victims in proud, scheming persons and characters with hubris and arrogance.
-One particularly influential rendition of this folktale is the last of the "Legenden von Rübezahl" from Johann Karl August Musäus's literary retellings of German folktales, Volksmärchen der Deutschen (1783).
+These specters were usually viewed as omens of ill fortune for those who chose to disregard their apparitions.
+They found their victims in proud, scheming persons and characters with hubris and arrogance.
+One particularly influential rendition of this folktale is the last of the "Legenden von Rübezahl" ('Legends of Rübezahl') from Johann Karl August Musäus's literary retellings of German folktales Volksmärchen der Deutschen (1783).

-After the Battle of White Plains in October 1776, the country south of the Bronx River was abandoned by the Continental Army and occupied by the British.
-The Americans were fortified north of Peekskill, leaving Westchester County a 30-mile stretch of scorched and desolated no-man's-land, vulnerable to outlaws, raiders, and vigilantes.
-Besides droves of Loyalist rangers and British light infantry, Hessian Jägers—renowned sharpshooters and horsemen—were among the raiders who often skirmished with Patriot militias.
-The Headless Horseman may have indeed been based loosely on the discovery of such a corpse found in Sleepy Hollow after a violent skirmish and later buried by the Van Tassel family in an unmarked grave in the Old Dutch Burying Ground.
+The country south of the Bronx River was abandoned by the Continental Army and occupied by the British after the Battle of White Plains in October 1776.
+The Americans were fortified north of Peekskill, leaving Westchester County a 30 mile stretch of "Neutral Ground," a scorched and desolated no man's land vulnerable to outlaws, raiders, and vigilantes.
+Droves of Loyalist rangers, British light infantry, and Hessian Jägers (renowned sharpshooters and horsemen) were among the raiders who often skirmished with Patriot militias.
+The Headless Horseman may have been partly based on the rumored discovery of a headless corpse in Sleepy Hollow, New York, after the Battle of White Plains, later reburied in an unmarked grave in the Old Dutch Burying Ground.
+There is a record of an anonymous Hessian soldier being decapitated by a cannonball during the battle, but there is no documented record of his body being found and buried.

-According to another hypothesis, Irving could have drawn the figure of the "headless rider" from German Silesian literature, precisely from the Chronicle of Sprottau (since 1945 Polish Szprotawa) by J.G.
-Kreis, written in the first half of the 19th century.
-In the 19th century, the police counselor Kreis noted that, in the previous century, the inhabitants of this city were afraid to move after dusk on Hospitalstrasse (now Sądowa Street) due to the headless rider apparition seen there.
+According to another hypothesis, Irving could have drawn the figure of the "headless rider" from German Silesian literature, from the Chronicle of Sprottau by J. G. Kreis, written in the first half of the 19th century.
+In the 19th century, police counselor Kreis noted that the inhabitants of this city were afraid to move after dusk on Hospitalstrasse (now Sądowa Street) due to the headless rider apparition seen there.

-In support of the hypothesis, according to information in Polish Reception of Washington Irving's Work: Between Enlightenment and Romanticism by Zofia Sinko, Walter Scott encouraged Irving to learn German to be able to read stories, ballads, and legends in their native language.
+Walter Scott encouraged Irving to learn German to be able to read stories, ballads, and legends in their native language.